sr99622/libonvif/README.md

 COMPILE

 The utils program is built by default.
-To build the gui program, you will need to have Qt development libraries installed on the host machine.
+To build the GUI program, you will need to have Qt development libraries installed on the host machine.
 Additionally, the ffmpeg and sdl2 libraries are required.
+Use the cmake flag -DBUILD_GUI=ON to build the GUI.

 ```bash
 sudo apt install qtbase5-dev